-- 1. Where ADCA activities may include children (for example, open days, fundraising events, concerts or other activities to which parents or grandparents may bring children), such children must be supervised at all times by either - a. a parent or guardian or - b. a designated staff member or volunteer from another organisation. - Where ADCA undertakes a shared activity with other organisations that provide services for children (for example, 5As Theatre Group, schools, Scouts and Guides), ADCA lead staff or trustees must ensure that the supervision of children is undertaken at all times by designated DBS-checked and trained staff members or volunteers from that organisation. - 3.
-If an ADCA staff member or volunteer becomes concerned about the safety or care of a child then they must - a. report this immediately to the supervisor of the organisation in charge of the children - b. record the nature of the concern and what immediate action was then taken using the ADCA Incident and Safeguarding Form (or plain paper if necessary) - c. immediately pass on their concern to the ADCA Safeguarding Officer.
+- 1. Where ADCA activities may include children (for example, open days, fundraising events, concerts or other activities to which parents or grandparents may bring children), such children must be supervised at all times by either - a. a parent or guardian or - b. a designated staff member or volunteer from another organisation. - 2.
+Where ADCA undertakes a shared activity with other organisations that provide services for children (for example, Audlem Theatre Company, schools, Scouts and Guides), ADCA lead staff or trustees must ensure that the supervision of children is undertaken at all times by designated DBS-checked and trained staff members or volunteers from that organisation. - 3.
+If an ADCA staff member or volunteer becomes concerned about the safety or care of a child then they must - a. report this immediately to the supervisor of the organisation in charge of the children - record the nature of the concern and what immediate action was taken using the digital ADCA Safeguarding Monitoring Report, or using the ADCA Incident and Safeguarding Form (available in all ADCA club venues), or on plain paper if necessary - c. immediately pass on their concern to the Designated Safeguarding Officer.